 Then there’s the safety concern.

 You know, those creepers in the corner drinking cheap whiskey attached to the same network you are.
 If they really wanted to, they could connect to your computer and intercept credit card numbers or worse, your deepest darkest internet searches!
-We all know we should never use a public network to log into bank accounts, or check your credit card balances…but what if that eBay auction on the elf slippers ends in five minutes?
-Do you risk it???
-We don’t really worry about these sorta things but if it’s on your brain you can look into creating a VPN or using a service such as AirVPN.
+We all know we should never use a public network to log into bank accounts or check your credit card balances…but sometimes we just have to do what we gotta do.

 We don’t watch much T.V. and don’t have satellite or cableish types of devices.

 We love movies and a few series which we stream online.
-We haven’t paid for traditional TV in over ten years and don’t plan on it anytime soon.
+We haven’t paid for traditional cable TV in over ten years and don’t plan on it anytime soon.
 So, if you are looking for the best options on how to get 690 channels 24hrs a day, we are clueless.
 However, if your RV didn’t come with a Jack TV antenna, get yourself one.
 This antenna works much better than the others we’ve had over the years.
-We can usually pick up some of the major networks (cbs, nbc, abc, fox…) and a few extras depending on where we are (seriously this antenna works 10x better than the one installed on Windy).
-No matter where we are it seems the Spanish channels and the christian channels come in crystal clear
+We can usually pick up some of the major networks (cbs, nbc, abc, fox…) and a few extras depending on where we are.

 You have reached the end of the internet.